beckym223/manual_work/E6_long_edited.md

 were created and developed.
 Prior to World
 War II federal support of research was largely concentrated in agriculture and the military.6
-6One of the great achievements of the presidency of Abraham Lincoln was the creation of a land grant college in each state.
-These colleges were to specialize in agriculture and engineering and to provide e-ducation that emphasized the practical as well as the theoretical.
-Approximately two decades later the agricultural experiment stations were es- tablished.
-The establishment of the agricultural experiment stations were especially noteworthy.
-Agriculture was a com- petitive industry, which meant that no individual farmer could devote any significant amount of resources to

 ### ---Economics-2000-0-09.txt---
 As the twentieth century ends, both the share